 InfinityLab helps ensure that people with considerable experience recognise at an early stage what is likely to work and what is unlikely to.

-Using the correct tools to understand your venture, is as important as a trained builder knowing which tool gets each task accomplished in the most safe and effective way.
+We help teams understand and apply tried and tested tools.
+This is as important as a trained builder knowing which tool gets each task accomplished in a safe and effective way.

 The startup journey is a long and tough journey.
-These journeys are best accomplished with a supportive team.
+These journeys are best accomplished in a supportive team.

 Often, only a small change in the product or message can make a fundamental difference to the success or failure of a venture.

-The InfinityLab program is structured to ensure teams are aware of whats required, understand and apply the tools available, are prepared and have a common interest with InfinityLab, in making each venture work.
+The InfinityLab program ensures teams are aware of whats required, understand and apply the tools available and have an interest in making each venture wor